Nissan Skyline: S54

-Prince launched racing and road version of Skyline 2000GT in May 1964.
+Prince launched the racing version of the Skyline, the Skyline GT in May 1964.
 It was based on the S50D-1 and used the G-7 engine from the Gloria S41, though the car needed a 200 mm extension to the wheelbase (all forward of the cowl) to provide space in the engine bay for the inline six.
 It entered the second Japanese Grand Touring II (GT-II) on 3 May 1964 and they hoped to win the race.
 Competing against the Porsche 904, the Skyline GTs managed second through to sixth places.
 Only 100 units S54A-1 were made for homologation purpose (92 road cars and 8 racing cars) and sold out instantly due to the success of the race vehicle.
 The S54A-1 was available with the standard single carburetor (G7-A) 2.0-liter inline-six engine (producing 105 PS and 16.0 kg.m), 4-speed manual transmission and tachometer as standard.
 The triple Webber carburetors, a LSD, 5-speed manual transmission, sport steering wheel and oil cooler were available as additional options.

-In February 1965, the Prince Skyline 2000GT (S54B-2) was released to the Japanese market, followed by the less powerful 2000GT-A (S54A-2) in September on the same year and S54B-2 model was renamed to 2000GT-B.
+In February 1965, the Prince Skyline 2000GT road car (S54B-2) was released to the Japanese market, followed by the less powerful 2000GT-A (S54A-2) in September on the same year and S54B-2 model was renamed to 2000GT-B.

 The GT-B model featured three Weber 40DCOE-18 carburetors (G7-B; producing 125 PS at 5,600 rpm and 17.0 kg.m at 4,400 rpm), rear torsion bar suspension, Nardi steering wheel, power brakes and front disc brakes as standard.
 The cheaper GT-A did not receive Nardi steering wheel, booster brakes, front disc brakes and rear wheel torque rod.
 Both models could get additional options such as safety belts, radio, heather, bigger fuel tank, a LSD, 5-speed close ratio manual transmission and racing suspension kits.

 In October 1966, the GT received mild facelift similar to S50D-2, but retained its original round taillights.
 This model was known as S54-3.
 Still with similar equipment as S54-2, except for seat belts and 5-speed manual transmission (GT-B only) that became standard.

 The South Australian versions both used the S54B engine, the difference was in the gearbox, the GT-A had a 4-speed gearbox, and the GT-B had the European ZF 5-speed gearbox.